 Bioenergy is at the cross-roads of many important European policies: Strategic Energy Technology Plan Roadmap, Education and Training (SET-Plan), European Bioeconomy Strategy and European Food Safety and Nutrition Policy.
-The development in this field is stalled sue to a lack of cohesion and integration among stakeholders, a lack of qualified personnel and poor linkage between professional training and industry needs.
+The development in this field is stalled due to a lack of cohesion and integration among stakeholders, a lack of qualified personnel and poor linkage between professional training and industry needs.

-BioEnergyTrain bound together fifteen partners from six EU countries, creating new post-graduate level curricula in key bioenergy disciplines, and a network of tertiary education institutions, research centers, professional associations, and industry stakeholders.
+BioEnergyTrain bound together fifteen partners from six EU countries, creating new post-graduate level curricula in key bioenergy disciplines and a network of tertiary education institutions, research centers, professional associations, and industry stakeholders.
 The curricula encompasses the whole value chain of bioenergy from field/forest to integration into the sustainable energy systems of buildings, settlements and regions.

-EU international project
+EU research project

 May 2015 - April 2019